Experienced Florida Whiplash Lawyer Near You

 Contact A Whiplash Injury Lawyer Near You in Florida

 At Abrahamson & Uiterwyk, our Tampa car accident lawyers have handled spinal injury claims for more than 30 years.
 If you’ve been injured in an accident in our area, fill out our contact form or call us today at 1-866-440-3349.
+Even if you have been injured while a passenger in an Uber, contact one of our Uber accident settlement lawyers.
 Our injury law team can provide you with a free initial consultation and case evaluation.